Turkey in the Straw: Music and lyrics

 We'll vanquish all the Montezumas!

+Ken Emerson, author of the 1997 book Doo-dah!: Stephen Foster And The Rise Of American Popular Culture, believes that the chorus "O Zip a duden duden duden zip a duden day" influenced the song "Zip-a-Dee-Doo-Dah" in Walt Disney's 1946 adaptation of Joel Chandler Harris' Uncle Remus tales, Song of the South.

 Another version of "Old Zip Coon" with new self-referencing lyrics by David K. Stevens (1860–1946) was published in the Boy Scout Song Book (1920).
 Stevens' lyrics contain no direct racial references other than the title of the song itself: